Jc-alt logo

 # Union operation with size optimization

-# time complexity: Amortized O(α(n)) per operation
+# tc: Amortized O(α(n)) per operation

 def union(x, y):